Integrability via geometry: dispersionless differential equations in three and four dimensions: Applications and generalizations

-We end with remarks on extensions of the theory.
-First, we noted that the 2D theory of dispersionless Lax pairs is vacuous, essentially because there is only one $2$-plane congruence in 2D.
-However, if we relax the assumption that the Lax pair is transverse to the fibres of $\hat M$ over $M$, this objection evaporates.
+First, as noted in the introduction, in 2D, the theory of dispersionless Lax pairs is vacuous, essentially because there is only one $2$-plane congruence.
+However, if we relax the assumption that the Lax pair is transverse to the fibres of $\hat M_u$ over $M_u$, this objection evaporates.
 The characteristic condition means that at points of tangency, the projection of the Lax distribution is a characteristic direction.
-In particular, when the characteristic variety is a quadric (two points), we expect two points of tangency, and the role of the EW and SD equations should be replaced by the spinor-vortex equations~\cite{C1}.
+In particular, when the characteristic variety is a quadric (two points), we expect two points of tangency, with the background given by the spinor-vortex equations~\cite{C1}.

 Secondly, it would be nice to relax the requirement that the PDE system $F\colon J^\ell(M,\V)\to \W$ determined in the sense that $\op{rank}(\W)=\op{rank}(\V)$.
 The theory in this paper should at least extend to (formally) overdetermined systems ($\op{rank}(\W)\geq\op{rank}(\V)$) which are compatible, so that the characteristic variety is a hypersurface.
 We would then need to use the compatibility conditions to generalize Theorem~\ref{t:char}.

-For truly overdetermined systems, where the characteristic variety has higher codimension, it would be necessary also to replace Lax pairs by Lax distributions of higher rank.
+For truly overdetermined systems, with characteristic variety of higher codimension, it would be necessary also to replace Lax pairs by Lax distributions of higher rank.
+Recently the characteristic property was confirmed in \cite{FK2} for paraconformal structures generalizing EW structures to higher dimension, and we suggest that it applies universally.

+Finally, with the latter idea, the restriction to dimensions $d=3,4$ can be relaxed.
+This would extend the framework of integrability via geometry to a wider context.